cmaktas/app-monitoring-example/README.md

 ### Pre-configured Data Sources:
 - Loki: Logs collected by Promtail.
 - Prometheus: Metrics collected from the backend application.
+### Random Log Generator
+This application includes a utility class, LogGeneratorUtil, that automatically generates random INFO, DEBUG, and ERROR logs at regular intervals.
+These logs can be monitored and visualized in Grafana through the integrated Loki log aggregation system.

 ## How It Works